 Editorial comment: While many people may be on Facebook or Twitter, many are not.
-Nextdoor seems to have more coverage, but it has a lot of noise on it, just like Facebook and Twitter.
+Nextdoor seems to have way more coverage, but it has a lot of noise on it, just like Facebook and Twitter.
 I think there is no way to feature CVNA posts, without making a 'Group' on Nextdoor.
 Groups were fantastically a flop it seems.
 It seems like Neighborhood Associations ought to have some special 'standing' with Nextdoor - as city bureaus do, but Neighborhoods themselves do not. --jm